 Club Baseball Coaching Experience:

-Find out where they have played.
 Experience is often the best measure of knowledge in this game, as with anything in life.
 Although, just because someone is an experienced player, that does not always translate into an effective coach and communicator.
-It is important to give a coach a chance and go to at least five or more sessions in order to get a good feel for what their coaching style is and to get the most out of the that particular coach’s knowledge that you can.
+It is important to do a trial session with a coach, and then if the player enjoyed the lesson, to give a coach a chance and go to at least five or more sessions in order to get a good feel for what their coaching style is and to get the most out of the that particular coach’s knowledge that you can.